 The University Safety Committee wants the entire USI community to be prepared for the upcoming severe weather/tornado season.
-Although severe weather and tornados can occur at anytime during the year (remember the November 6, 2005 Tornado that occurred in Vanderburgh and Warrick County), spring through early summer is the peak tornado season for this area.
-Many may remember the April 3-4, 1974, super tornado outbreak—the worst tornado outbreak in U.S. history.
+Although severe weather and tornados can occur at anytime during the year, spring through early summer is the peak tornado season for this area.
 With these facts in mind here are some actions that you need to be prepared to take.

 When a tornado has been sighted, seek safe shelter immediately.

 - If you are in a small building, or other lightly built structure, move to a safe area in a larger, heavily constructed building.
 If the severe weather/tornado is upon you, and there is no time to escape to a safe area in a larger building, seek the safest area in your building (refer to item 2).

 - If you are in a larger building, shown on the attached chart, move to an interior hallway or room on the lowest floor away from windows, doors and outside walls.

 - Never try to outrun a tornado in a car or truck; instead, leave the vehicle immediately for safe shelter.